 Due to heritage or body history, our bodies have formed differently.
 If you find any movement painful, or very difficult, please adapt what I do in the video to fit your situation.

-When you are looking to transform an area (as opposed to warming it up) use a position either for two seconds, with many repetitions, or over forty seconds.
+When you are looking to transform an area (as opposed to warming it up) use a position either for two seconds, with many repetitions, or over forty/fifty seconds.
 When you are opening up a part of your body - soft tissue, muscle, fascia, tendon, etc - your body will begin to trust you, and open up and change, if you use gentle repetitive motions, or longer holding.

 As you do the movements in this sequence, when you are ready, become aware of your breathing.
 Your breath is a powerful tool that you can use when moving.
-As you focus on the movement and your breathing, the mind can quiet, having been given a task.
+As you focus on the movement and breathing, the mind can quiet, having been given a task.
 Try inhaling while moving one direction, exhaling the other.

 You may find yourself in a meditative state, moving mindfully, not thinking for several minutes at a time.
 This is such a valuable way to recalibrate your autonomic nervous system.

-I have found some version of these movements helpful for every body: old, young, athletic, sedentary, recovering, hearty, male, female, pregnant, menopausal, large, small, omnivore, vegetarian, overweight, thriving, fluid, cranky or creaky.
+I have found some version of these movements helpful for every body: old, young, athletic, sedentary, recovering, hearty, male, nonbinary, female, pregnant, menopausal, large, small, omnivore, vegetarian, overweight, fit, thriving, fluid, cranky or creaky.